1. RVing on a budget and on your schedule.

 Take your stuff and sleep in your bed

-When travelling via airports, hotels, and rental cars.
+When traveling via airports, hotels, and rental cars.
 There is always the worry of planning and squeezing in everything you need into one bag, and one carry on.
 This can be a stressful job and can limit what you can take with you.
 When you RV, you keep the RV loaded with your toiletries, blow dryer, linens, clothing, and pretty much everything you need other than daily meds, c-pap machines, and perishable food items.

 Norma and I have found that staying in a hotel is nice, but there is always the question of cleanliness and sanitation and who knows what the people in the elevator are up to. watch this video to see our concern reported by NBC and Rossen Reports.